 Requirements for a publication for Google Scholar addition:

-Once you’ve set up the My library feature, you can change some of Google Scholar’s default settings.
+You can change some of Google Scholar’s default settings.
 To access the settings, click the three lines in the upper left hand corner of the screen.

 Alerts: Google Scholar allows you to receive e-mail notifications for changes in specific search queries.
 Users with a Google Scholar profile setup will also receive notifications when new articles site your published articles.